 ABOUT SUSAN SCHADT PRESS

 Susan Schadt Press was established in February 2015 by Susan Schadt, former president and CEO of ArtsMemphis, a 50-year-old non-profit arts funding organization.
 While with ArtsMemphis, Schadt founded Wild Abundance Publishing where she authored and edited: First Shooting Light;Wild Abundance; A Million Wings and MEMPHIS: Sweet, Spicy And A Little Greasy.
-Upcoming books launching fall 2016: The Chubby Vegetarian: 100 Inspired Vegetable Recipes for the Modern Table; Shelby Farms Park, Elevating a City: The Improbable Journey of America’s Great 21st Century Urban Park and Reel Masters: Chefs Casting About With Timing & Grace.
+Upcoming books launching fall 2017: Calling The Wild: The History of Arkansas Duck Calls -- A Legacy of Craftmanship and Rich Hunting Tradition, and Shelby Farms Park, Elevating a City: The Improbable Journey of America’s Great 21st Century Urban Park.

 Memphis | New Orleans | firstname.lastname@example.org